 Too Good for This Sinful Earth: Sam, Jessica's boyfriend who dies in a drunk driving accident.
 Unlike a lot of men Jessica dates, Sam is pretty much a nice guy who brings out the best in Jessica and makes her want to be a better person.
 So naturally he ends up dead.
 This also applies to:

-Sweet Valley High: Tricia Martin (Steven's girlfriend), Regina Morrow, Christian Gorman (another one of Jessica's boyfriends who died as a result of a school war), Roger Barrett Patman, and Olivia Davidson (the latter two died in the earthquake when the original series ended and Senior Year began).
+Sweet Valley High: Tricia Martin (Steven's girlfriend), Regina Morrow, Christian Gorman (another one of Jessica's boyfriends who died as a result of a school war), Roger Barrett Patman, and Olivia Davidson (the last one died in the earthquake when the original series ended and Senior Year began).
 Roger Barrett Patman's death is later retconned in Sweet Valley Confidential.

 Sweet Valley University: Gin-Yun Suh (Todd's girlfriend) tells him on her deathbed to get back together with Elizabeth.